A Re-classification of Information Seeking Tasks and Their Computational Solutions: Acknowledgements

-The authors would like to thank Ian Soboroff, Jiyun Luo, Shiqi Liu, Angela Yang, and Xuchu Dong for their past efforts during our long-term collaboration on dynamic search.
-We thank the annotators from National Institute of Standards and Technology (NIST) for helping us build the TREC DD evaluation dataset.
-We also thank Connor Lu for proof-reading the paper.
+The authors would like to thank the anonymous reviewers who greatly helped shaping our views.
+We thank Dr. Marti Hearst for her constructive feedback to an early version of this paper.
+We thank Dr. Jiyun Luo, Mr. Shiqi Liu, Dr. Ian Soboroff, Ms. Angela Yang, Mr. Limin Chen, and Dr. Xuchu Dong for their tremendous efforts during collaboration on this research.
+We thank the annotators from National Institute of Standards and Technology (NIST) who built the TREC DD evaluation datasets.
+We also thank Mr. Connor Lu for proof-reading the paper.
 This research was supported by NSF CAREER grant IIS-1453721 and DARPA Memex Program FA8750-14-2-0226.
 Any opinions, findings, conclusions, or recommendations expressed in this paper are of the authors, and do not necessarily reflect those of the sponsor.